code-423n4/2023-05-venus-findings/data/Sathish9098-Q.md

 ##

-## [L-1] MIXING AND OUTDATED COMPILER

-### Impact
-Mixing pragma is not recommended.
-Because different compiler versions have different meanings and behaviors, it also significantly raises maintenance costs.
-As a result, depending on the compiler version selected for any given file, deployed contracts may have security issues

-The minimum required version must be 0.8.19 otherwise, contracts will be affected by the following important bug fixes

-- 0.8.14:
-ABI Encoder: When ABI-encoding values from calldata that contain nested arrays, correctly validate the nested array length against calldatasize() in all cases.
-Override Checker: Allow changing data location for parameters only when overriding external functions.
-- 0.8.15
-Code Generation: Avoid writing dirty bytes to storage when copying bytes arrays.
-Yul Optimizer: Keep all memory side-effects of inline assembly blocks.
-- 0.8.16
-Code Generation: Fix data corruption that affected ABI-encoding of calldata values represented by tuples: structs at any nesting level; argument lists of external functions, events and errors; return value lists of external functions.
-The 32 leading bytes of the first dynamically-encoded value in the tuple would get zeroed when the last component contained a statically-encoded array.
-- 0.8.17
-Yul Optimizer: Prevent the incorrect removal of storage writes before calls to Yul functions that conditionally terminate the external EVM call.
-Apart from these, there are several minor bug fixes and improvements

-## Recommended Mitigation:
-Use More recent version of solidity

-##

 ## [L-2] Lack of integer validations before executions

-## [L-3] safeApprove already depreacted in openzheplin contracts

 ## [L-3] Unsafe typecasting method is used to cast bytes32 to uint256